Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-12-Investigate-insider-risk-activities.md

-# Lab12 - Investigate insider risk activities
+# Lab 12 - Investigate insider risk activities

+## Lab scenario

+## Lab objectives

+In this lab, you will complete the following tasks:

 ### Task 1 : Create Insider Risk Management Investigators